Wyandra, Queensland: History

+The region was first colonised by the British in 1861 when Henry and Frederick Weaver formed the Claverton Downs pastoral run on the Warrego River.
+The Weavers were from the English town of Bath, and named their property after Claverton Down near Bath.

+In the mid 1860s the Claverton Native Police barracks were established on Claverton Downs.

-The town was originally named Claverton in July 1896, after the Claverton Downs pastoral run on the Warrego River, which was established about 1860.
-However, it was renamed Wyandra later in 1896.
+Claverton was renamed Wyandra in 1896.

 The town grew with the completion of the Western railway line from Charleville in 1897 and quickly became a centre for local grazing properties.

 The Wyandra Provisional School opened on 10 February 1898 and became Wyandra State School on 1 January 1909.

 In February 1921, the citizens of Wyandra erected a war memorial on the corner of Macks and Warrego Streets in honour of those residents of the district who served in the military during World War I. The memorial has a digger statue and lists the names of the 23 who enlisted and commemorates the three who died.

 A powerhouse was established in 1955 with generators that came from Cunnamulla.
 Wyandra was connected to the state electricity grid in 1970.
 The obsolete powerhouse was placed on Standby and later converted into a museum.